Isla de Cabras: American Fortification

 In the 1940s, the United States built Fort Amezquita (named for Juan de Amézqueta), a few hundred feet from El Cañuelo.
 The fort was initially called the "Cabras Island Military Reservation".
 During World War II this fort served as a "concrete gun battery" for the US Army Coast Artillery Corps.
-In November 1940 the US Army transferred the barrels of three 12-inch coastal guns from Fort Delaware, Delaware; two of these guns were mounted in the fort as Battery Reed with the third as a spare.
+In November 1940 the US Army transferred the barrels of three 12-inch coastal guns from Fort Delaware, Delaware; two of these guns were mounted in the fort as Battery Reed (named for Brigadier General Henry A. Reed) with the third as a spare.
 They were on long-range M1917 barbette carriages and protected by concrete casemates.

 Shooting Range & Recreational Park

 In recent years, the grounds that belonged to Fort Amezquita were converted into a shooting range and training area by the P.R.P.D.
 Ownership of the remaining acres of land were under legal dispute, until they were finally transferred to the Department of Sports and Recreation and opened to the public as the Isla de Cabras Recreational Park, which is equipped with several gazebos and includes a beach for swimming and fishing.